Chapter 5 Post-Travel Evaluation

 Recommendations for screening the asymptomatic traveler are necessarily based on opinion and common sense, rather than convincing evidence.
 The following may serve as a general guideline.

 For the asymptomatic short stay (<3–6 months) traveler, the yield of screening is low and should be directed by specific risk factors revealed in the history.
 A history of prolonged (>2 weeks) digestive symptoms during travel can suggest protozoal infection.
 Exposure to fresh water in a region endemic for schistosomiasis, especially in Africa, merits serologic screening, with the addition of stool and urine examination in the case of high-intensity exposure.
 Serology for Strongyloides should be considered in those who have a high risk of skin exposure to soil likely to be contaminated with human feces, usually those with a history of frequently walking barefoot outdoors.
-A sexual history should be obtained.
+A sexual history should be obtained, and screening for sexually transmitted and bloodborne infections is often warranted.
 Work in a health care setting or other area at high risk for TB may merit screening.

 For longer-stay travelers, as the overall yield of screening increases it becomes less useful to rely on history for selective testing.
 The emphasis should be on those with the longest stays and the most problematic sanitary conditions.
 In some cases, employers may require certain tests, partly for reasons of liability.
 Stool examinations are usually done, although they serve mostly to provide a psychological reassurance.
-Serologic testing for schistosomiasis and strongyloidiasis should be done in those reporting some level of risk.
+Serologic testing for schistosomiasis and strongyloidiasis should be done in those with recent or remote travel histories to endemic areas and reporting some level of risk.
 Eosinophil counts are usually done, although results should be interpreted cautiously.
-Screening for sexually transmitted infections should be offered to all except those with the most convincing absence of risk.
+Screening for sexually transmitted and bloodborne infections including HIV, hepatitis B and C, gonorrhea, chlamydia, and syphilis should be offered to all except those with the most convincing absence of risk.
 Mantoux or IGRA tests should be limited to those who have worked in a health care or similar setting, or who have had intimate and prolonged contact with residents of an endemic area for ≥6 months.
-Possible exposure to bloodborne pathogens should be assessed.
 Any other screening should be guided by exceptional exposures or knowledge about local outbreaks.